Age of Empires II: Definitive Edition: Gameplay

-Single player modes exist, in which players can compete against AI opponents or play predesigned historical storylines known as campaigns.
-Non-campaign games are played on procedurally generated maps, and the options exist for varied maps and team sizes.
+Single player modes exist, in which players can compete against AI opponents or play predesigned historically-based storylines known as campaigns.
+Non-campaign games are played on 2-dimensional, procedurally generated maps, with players allowed to select a size and style of map beforehand.
 Players with sufficient connection to the internet can play the more competitive ranked games with each other.